-Figure 6 presents a cross-section of the hypothesized Hoyt depositional model.
-The following observations support the model: 1) the presence of well-developed ooids in the Hoyt lithologies suggests that the offshore energy barrier was an oolite shoal perhaps similar to that of the western Bahama Bank (Ball, 1967) or to that of Abu Dhabi on the Trucial coast (Kendall and Skipwith, 1969; Friedman 1995); 2) the presence in the Hoyt of reef-like development of high-relief columnar stromatolites immediately overlying cross- bedded oolite, and the dependence of stromatolite morphology on energy (Logan et al., 1964), suggest that the large microbial heads were restricted to high-energy areas surrounding tidal washover deltas; 3) the presence of coarse calcarenite infilling the heads.
+Figures 14 and 15 present a cross-section of the interpreted Hoyt depositional model.
+The following observations support the model: 1) the presence of well-developed ooids in the Hoyt lithologies suggests that the offshore energy barrier was an oolite shoal perhaps similar to that of the western Bahama Bank (Ball 1967) or to that of Abu Dhabi on the Trucial coast (Kendall and Skipwith 1969; Friedman 1995); 2) the presence in the Hoyt of high-relief domal stromatolites immediately overlying cross-bedded oolite, and the dependence of stromatolite morphology on energy (Logan et al. 1964), suggest that the large heads were restricted to high-energy areas; and 3) the presence of coarse calcarenite between the heads.
 Storm surges may account for mixing of carbonate grains in the different lithofacies.